Commonly Used Substances

 - Barbiturates

 Although opioid detox isn’t typically dangerous, it can be very painful and uncomfortable, so much so that patients return to opioid use to relieve these symptoms.
 Many people may benefit from medical detox to increase their comfort and reduce the risk of relapsing.
-Plus, once you finish a medical detox program, the treatment team can assist you in transitioning to a formal addiction treatment program, where you’ll receive comprehensive substance abuse care aimed at helping you obtain and maintain sobriety in the long run.
+Plus, once you finish a medical detox program, the treatment team can assist you in transitioning to a formal addiction treatment program, where you’ll receive comprehensive substance abuse care aimed at helping you obtain and maintain sobriety long term.

 Finding Treatment That Specializes in Your Addiction

-Although most addiction treatment programs treat addictions to a variety of substances, some may specialize in certain substances of abuse, like opioids or opiates.
+Although most addiction treatment programs treat addictions to a variety of substances, some specialize in certain substances of abuse, like opioids.
 When comparing rehabs, it’s best to know which program has experience in treating your addiction.
-Call 800-996-6135(Who Answers?) to find a rehab that’s right for you.
+Call 800-996-6135 to find a rehab that’s right for you.